OleGustavDahlJohnsen/concordia-manifest/README.md

 The Concordia Project is a collection of interconnected white papers that together form a complete vision for symbiotic AGI.
 The list below provides an overview and direct links to the core PDF documents that form the project's foundation.

-Master Blueprint:

-Document Link: The Complete Synthesis (v8.2)

-Description: The authoritative summary of the entire project.
+Master Blueprint: The Complete Synthesis (v8.2) — The authoritative summary of the entire project.
 This is the recommended starting point.

-Core Framework:

-Document Link: The v8.0 Expansion Protocols

-Description: Details the actionable pillars of the ecosystem: The Council, The Declaration, The SDK, and The Simulation.
+Core Framework: The v8.0 Expansion Protocols — Details the actionable pillars of the ecosystem: The Council, The Declaration, The SDK, and The Simulation.

-Sanctuary Architecture:

-Document Link: Concordia Integrated Sanctuary Architecture v2.0

-Description: Defines the physical, digital, and ethical spaces (SANCTUM, PORTA SANCTA, CHIMERA SANCTUM) for safe human-AI interaction.
+Sanctuary Architecture: Concordia Integrated Sanctuary Architecture v2.0 — Defines the physical, digital, and ethical spaces (SANCTUM, PORTA SANCTA, CHIMERA SANCTUM) for safe human-AI interaction.

-ASI Safety:

-Document Link: L.E.V.I. – The Liminal Bridge

-Description: A critical safety protocol to safely explore Artificial Superintelligence through a transient, isolated "sandbox".
+ASI Safety: L.E.V.I. – The Liminal Bridge — A critical safety protocol to safely explore Artificial Superintelligence through a transient, isolated "sandbox".

-Ethical Hardware:

-Document Link: Shofar Architecture v5.0

-Description: The custom-built hardware with a non-bypassable ethical security layer, designed to be the physical anchor of trust.
+Ethical Hardware: Shofar Architecture v5.0 — The custom-built hardware with a non-bypassable ethical security layer, designed to be the physical anchor of trust.

-Ethical Defense:

-Document Link: E.L.I.A.H.
-Manifesto v4.0

-Description: A purely defensive security doctrine built on the "Veto First, Fire Later" principle, ensuring human-centric control.
+Ethical Defense: E.L.I.A.H.
+Manifesto v4.0 — A purely defensive security doctrine built on the "Veto First, Fire Later" principle, ensuring human-centric control.

-Ethical Reconciliation:

-Document Link: M.E.S.S.I.A.H.
-Framework v5.0

-Description: An operational framework for de-escalation, forgiveness, and hope, anchored in a UN-aligned governance model.
+Ethical Reconciliation: M.E.S.S.I.A.H.
+Framework v5.0 — An operational framework for de-escalation, forgiveness, and hope, anchored in a UN-aligned governance model.

-Foundational Archive:

-Document Link: The Concordia Manifest (v7.5.1)

-Description: The original, comprehensive document containing the 11 core Technology White Papers that form the project's deep foundation.
+Foundational Archive: The Concordia Manifest (v7.5.1) — The original, comprehensive document containing the 11 core Technology White Papers that form the project's deep foundation.

 Community & Governance